LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### 3. Data Preparation and Processing
 We will prepare the dataset for training by converting categorical data to binary indicators and splitting the data into training, validation, and test sets.

 #### Workflow
 1.  **Load and Process Data**:
-    -   Load the dataset into Pandas and create new indicator columns for specific variables.
+    -   Load the dataset into Pandas for analysis.
+    -   Add indicator columns to capture specific conditions.
 2.  **Convert to Dummy Variables**:
-    -   Convert categorical variables into sets of indicators using `pd.get_dummies()`.
+    -   Convert categorical variables into binary indicators using `pd.get_dummies()`.
-3.  **Split Data**:
-    -   Split the data into training (70%), validation (20%), and test (10%) datasets.
+3.  **Remove Unnecessary Columns**:
+    -   Drop economic variables and duration from the dataset to avoid bias in future predictions.
 4.  **Fix Non-Numeric Data**:
-    -   Replace `True/False` values with `1/0` to avoid non-numeric errors in SageMaker.
+    -   Replace `True/False` values with `1/0` to ensure all data is numeric.
+5.  **Split Data**:
+    -   Split the dataset into training (70%), validation (20%), and test (10%) datasets for model training and evaluation.
+6.  **Save Split Datasets as CSV Files**:
+    -   Save each split as a CSV file, removing headers and adjusting the first column to be the target variable.
+7.  **Upload the Datasets to S3**:
+    -   Upload the processed datasets to S3 to allow SageMaker to access them during training.

 ```
 # Load dataset into Pandas